KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Experimental Setups

 \subsection{Training and Evaluation Setting.}

-All models are trained on a subset of the simulated data where 3 objects are present in the scene which gives a total of approximately 8K episodes.
-We split this dataset into training (80\%), validation (10\%), and testing (10\%) sets.
-We report the performance of our model using the testing data.
-To evaluate generalization to a different number of objects, we use other subsets of data with 1, 2, 4, and 5 objects (approximately 400 episodes for each case).
-We also measure generalization for unseen geometries where we sample object length and width out of the training dimension range.
-We train our model separately on images obtained from the overhead camera (\textit{Top View}) and the angled camera (\textit{Angled View}).
+All models are trained on a subset of the simulated data (\textit{BlockObjs} and \textit{YCBObjs}) with 3 objects (8K episodes: 80\% training, 10\% validation, and 10\% testing sets).
+To evaluate generalization to a different number of objects, we use other subsets of data with 1, 2, 4, and 5 objects ($\sim400$ episodes for each case).
+We train our model separately on images obtained from the overhead camera (\textit{TopView}) and the angled camera (\textit{SideView}).
+We set the expected number of keypoints $K=6$ for \textit{BlockObjs}, $K=9$ for \textit{YCBObjs} and \textit{RealYCB}. \ch{For the message-passing operation, the number of rounds is set to $L=3$.
+Note that $f_\mathrm{enc}$, $f_ \mathrm{edge}$, and $f_ \mathrm{node}$ are MLPs with three 128-dim hidden layers.}